 - Where does the television or computer get its energy? - Compare your body to a working machine.
 Where does it get its energy?
-Demonstrate your body's ability to use potential and kinetic energy.

-- Trace the flow of energy from the child riding a bike back to the energy of the sun (See graphics at the end of this lesson: Riding Bike ...
+Demonstrate your body's ability to use potential and kinetic energy. - Trace the flow of energy from the child riding a bike back to the energy of the sun (See graphics at the end of this lesson: Riding Bike ...
 Child's Energy ...
 Food ...
 Plants ...
 Sun).
 Where do you get your energy? - Use a magnifying lens to concentrate the sun's energy on a small plastic container filled with water.
 Measure the temperature increase in degrees Celsius to demonstrate the transfer of the sun's energy. - Act out various scenarios to determine if work is being done.
 Stretch a rubber band around your two index fingers.
 Ask students if work is being done.
 (Yes, you are using fuel as provided by the food you eat.)
 Place the rubber band on the table.
 Ask students if work is being done.
 (Ask students to give other examples.)

-STUDENT HANDOUTS - (See separate files for editable Word Documents; teacher's answer keys follow.)
+STUDENT WORKSHEETS - (See Arkansas Energy Rocks web site for printable Word documents; teacher's answer keys follow.)

-Name

-Date
+Name Date name Date

-Energy-It's In The Bag Student Handout 1-TEACHER KEY
+Energy-It's In The Bag Student Sheet 1-TEACHER KEY

-WONDER WHY . . .
+WONDER WHY...